margaretclinard/project_idea_bank/README.md

 ## Features

+### Managing your projects

+In order to interact with the program, users can view all of the program options from a main menu.

+Usage Example:
+> ./idea_bank manage
+1. Add project
+2. Update project
+3. Delete project
+4. View all projects

+Acceptance Criteria:
+* User passes in `manage` command
+* User can select from a menu of options: Add project, Update project, Delete project, View all projects

 ### Adding a new project

 To store specific project ideas, users can add projects to their idea bank.